boostorg/mysql/README.md

 - OpenSSL.
 - CMake 3.13.0 or higher, if using CMake to build against the library (this is the preferred way).
 - Howard Hinnant's date library (https://github.com/HowardHinnant/date) v2.4.1 or higher.
-  If you are using CMake to link against MySQL-Asio (the preferred way), it will be fetched automatically.
+  If you are using CMake to link against Boost.MySQL (the preferred way), it will be fetched automatically.
   (no need for a manual download).
 - Tested with MySQL v5.7.29, MySQL v8.0.19, MariaDB v10.3 and MariaDB v10.5.